Search our comprehensive guide to find out how to dispose of specific items.

 Building materials are not accepted in household bins or the transfer station.
 Many materials can often be reused or recycled Transfer Station Fees | City of Ballarat [https://www.ballarat.vic.gov.au/property/waste-and-recycling/transfer-station/transfer-station-fees] For more information on certain materials or to look for other drop off points visit http://businessrecycling.com.au/ [http://businessrecycling.com.au/] Advertise locally for potential re use of the material.

 Building rubble is to be taken to a suitable transfer station located in Gilles Street Ballarat.
-Building rubble will not be accepted into the transfer stations.
+Many materials can often be reused or recycled Transfer Station Fees | City of Ballarat [https://www.ballarat.vic.gov.au/property/waste-and-recycling/transfer-station/transfer-station-fees] Building rubble will not be accepted in the transfer stations.

 Cardboard can be put in your recycling bin including long life milk and fruit juice cartons, pizza boxes (scrape off food and remove lid), egg cartons and more.
 Boxes should be collapsed or crushed to maximise room in your recycling bin.
 Lage amount of cardboard can be taken to the transfer stations.

 Cars have a huge number of components, many of which can be recycled.
 Talk to your local second hand car yard or take them to a car recycler to maximise material reuse.
 No car parts should ever be placed in household bins.
-Steel items that are past there re use state, can be taken to the transfer station.
+Steel car parts that are past there re use state, can be taken to the transfer station.

 CDs and DVDs in useable condition can be donated to a local charity or reuse centre.
 Unusable CDs and DVDs can be placed in the red landfill bin.
+Please make sure any personal information, on the disc, has been removed prior to disposal.

 Chemicals and chemical drums are considered hazardous waste and can be dangerous if placed in your kerbside bin.
 Toxic household chemicals - such as solvents, poisons, cleaning products, fertiliser and car care products can be safely recycled, at no cost, through Sustainability Victoria’s Detox Your Home [https://www.sustainability.vic.gov.au/recycling-and-reducing-waste-at-home/hazardous-household-chemicals/dispose-of-household-chemicals-detox-your-home] program.
 There are permanent drop off locations that also accept household paint, batteries and fluorescent lights.
 Visit Detox Your Home [https://www.sustainability.vic.gov.au/recycling-and-reducing-waste-at-home/hazardous-household-chemicals/dispose-of-household-chemicals-detox-your-home] to find out more.
 For household chemicals call to enquire about the Detox Your Home collection days on 1300 363 744 [tel:1300363744] or visit the Sustainability Victoria website http://detox.sustainability.vic.gov.au/ [http://detox.sustainability.vic.gov.au/] For farm chemicals contact Chemclear [https://www.agsafe.org.au/]

 Live organic Christmas trees can be placed into the green garden organic bin.
 Cut up the tree into sections to ensure the lid of the bin can close on collection day.
+Alternatively, the christmas tree can be taken to the transfer station and placed on the garden organics pile, seek advice from the attendant.

-Bagged or boxed clothing and textiles can be included in the kerbside / bulky waste collection.
 If clothing is not in good condition, it can be used as cleaning rags or placed in the red landfill bin.
 However, if clothes are in good condition, consider disposing of your unwanted items mindfully by donating them to a recycling or opportunity shop.
 Salvation Army Thrift Shop 114A High St, Avoca Beaufort & District Op Shop 35 Neill St, Beaufort Beaufort Op Shop 17 Havelock St, Beaufort

 Coffee cups (paper with a plastic coating) can be placed in the yellow recycle bin.
 The lids cannot be recycled and would need to go to landfill. polystyrene coffee cups cannot be recycled.
 Hint: Buy and use a reusable coffee cup.
 Your café can make your coffee directly into your own cup.